cascio/cascio.github.io/about.md

 # About

 Hello!
-My name is Michael Cascio and I'm a Project Manager at SOM focusued on Research & Innovation type projects.
+My name is Michael Cascio and I'm a Project Manager at SOM focused on Research & Innovation type projects.
 I'm interested in ways of applying emerging technologies to the Architecture, Engineering, & Construction industry.

 I'm also on:
 - [Medium](https://medium.com/@michael.cascio)